keptn/keptn.github.io/content/docs/0.15.x/operate/install/index.md

 <details><summary>Any other Kubernetes distribution</summary>
 <p>

-Keptn should run on any other Kubernetes distribution as it only consists of Kubernetes deployments, services, RBAC rules, and PVCs.
+Keptn runs on any other Kubernetes distribution as it only consists of Kubernetes deployments, services, RBAC rules, and PVCs.
-However, if you are facing problems, please let us know on https://slack.keptn.sh.
+If you are facing problems, please let us know on https://slack.keptn.sh.

 </p>
 </details>